 Draw a residual plot and comment on the residuals.

-The residual plot on the left shows that there are two residuals, namely the first and last ones, that are quite large.
+The residual plot on the left shows that two of the residuals, namely the first and last ones, are quite large.
 The residual plot on the right, which zooms in on months 5-10, shows a clear concave down pattern to the residuals.
 A quadratic model is not appropriate.

 Natural frequency of a tube.
 A tube has a natural frequency that is primarily dependent on the length of the tube.
 The data will be collected in class.